-As you prepare for a semester like no other, please remember that the Library is here to support your research and teaching needs.
+The Library is here to support your research and teaching needs.
 Please feel free to contact me with any questions at email@example.com

-Research Consultations: I would love to speak with you about your research, and suggest or obtain resources that may be of use for your projects.
+Research Consultations: I would love to speak with you about your research, and suggest resources that may be of use for your projects.
 The more we know about what you’re working on, the more we can help.

-Research Data Management: If you’re looking for assistance in mining resources and data sets, or in managing the data you generate, you can consult with me or one of our research data consulting team: email@example.com
+Research Data Management: If you’re looking for assistance in mining resources and data sets, or in managing the data you generate, you can consult with one of our research data consulting team: email@example.com

 Research Alerts: We can help you monitor research issues and new scholarship of interest.
 I can work with you on creating tailored alerts and feeds.

-Publishing choices, visibility, and impact: Staff at the Library's Scholarly Communication Office are available for consultations to help you: make your research and scholarship discoverable; discuss and evaluate publishing options; track and promote your publications; retain or negotiate your intellectual property rights; and discuss the use of licensed materials or IP in your work or the use of your work by others.
+Publishing choices, visibility, and impact: Staff at the Library's Scholarly Communication Office are available for consultations to help you: make your research and scholarship discoverable; discuss and evaluate publishing options; track and promote your publications; retain or negotiate your intellectual property rights; and discuss use of licensed materials or IP in your work, or the use of your work by others.
 Please see our Scholarly Communication website or contact them at firstname.lastname@example.org

-I can help youdeposit your recent publications into e-Scholarship, the UC’s repository of publications, in line with UC’s Open Access Policy.
+I can help you deposit your recent publications into e-Scholarship, the UC’s repository of publications, in line with UC’s Open Access Policy

-Get funding to make your publication open access: If you would like to publish your scholarship in an open-access journal, don’t be discouraged by an “Article Processing Charge;” we can help you get funds to cover this charge.
-Please see our guide here to BRII, which covers open access publications: http://guides.lib.berkeley.edu/brii
+Get funding to make your publication open access: If you would like to publish your scholarship in an open access journal, don’t be discouraged by an “Article Processing Charge;” we can help you get funds to cover this charge.
+Please see our guide here to BRII, which covers open-access publications: http://guides.lib.berkeley.edu/brii